 seizable quantity, for a kind of liquor, means the quantity representing the difference between the total quantity of that kind of liquor involved in the contravention and the quantity prescribed for that kind of liquor under section 109A(2).

-(6) If a person is contravening section 110(4A) a member of the Police Force may seize an opened or unopened container of liquor involved in the contravention.
+(6) If a person is contravening section 110(4A) a police officer may seize an opened or unopened container of liquor involved in the contravention.

-(7) If a person is contravening section 119 a member of the Police Force may seize a container of liquor in the person’s possession if —
+(7) If a person is contravening section 119 a police officer may seize a container of liquor in the person’s possession if —

 (a) the container is opened; or